Adam Bielecki

 Adam Radosław Bielecki (born 12 May 1983) is a Polish alpine and high-altitude climber, known for the first winter ascents of the eight-thousanders: Gasherbrum I and Broad Peak.
-In his book Spod zamarzniętych powiek written with co-author Dominik Szczepański, Bielecki tells the story of his climbings, memories from Himalayan expeditions, and the effort the highest mountains demand.
+In his book Spod zamarzniętych powiek, written with co-author Dominik Szczepański, Bielecki tells the story of his climbings, memories from Himalayan expeditions, and the effort the highest mountains demand.

 Early life and education

 Adam Bielecki was born in 1983 in Tychy, Poland.
 He graduated from the Leon Kruczkowski High School No. 1 in Tychy.
 He studied psychology at the Jagiellonian University in Kraków.
 At the age of 17, he was the youngest person to climb Khan Tengri in alpine-style.

 Career

 Bielecki climbs in the sport style, without oxygen support from the bottle.

 Eight-thousanders

-On September 30, 2011, together with Artur Hajzer and Tomasz Wolfart he summited Makalu (8463m), They climbed the mountain without supplementary oxygen.
+On September 30, 2011, together with Artur Hajzer and Tomasz Wolfart, Bielecki summited Makalu (8463m), They climbed the mountain without supplemental oxygen.